You are currently viewing Let’s talk Kick-Ass on camera flashes :: South Florida Professional Photographer

 ABOVE: The Quantum Qflash is not pretty, it’s not high tech, it’s quirky.
 However, it’s powerful, consistent and puts out pretty light.
 As a South Florida Professional Photographer, this is a welcome light source.
 On the beach, pictures are often made against a sunrise or sunset.
 The sun is powerful and it takes some serious lighting to over power the sun.

 This article is not created to show my beautiful South Florida professional photography, it’s to explain and possibly teach a new photographer, or to share my personal take on the nuts and bolts of high powered on camera flashes.
 Today there are gazillion on camera flash units to purchase.
+This is to explain why having a Kick-Ass flashes for the professional photographer is a good purchase.
 Most measure their power output by guide numbers, often these numbers are in accurate, or are based on some odd ball testing.
 I have also found that some of the good ones burn out from use.
 Having shot over a thousand weddings I can tell you, nothing is more frustrating than working with a basic flash that has had it’s day.
 Flashes that are burnt out, are inconsistent, don’t recycle well and are guaranteed not to fire, in that key moment.
 The same goes for on camera flashes that have dying batteries.
 One shot is fine, then the next had no power, then the next shot, gives a full power blast when you only need F-5.6

-If you need the power, to over power the sun, bounce light off a wall, then a kick-ass flash is what you need.
+If you need the power, to over power the sun, bounce light off a wall, then a Kick-Ass flashes for the professional photographer is what you need.
 Why over work a standard flash when you could use a high powered flash that is designed to produce a strong burst of light?
 Now some of you seasoned pros, may be questioning this article and saying, why not use a battery powered studio strobe?
 This is an excellent solution, and I love using battery powered studio strobes.
 However, using a high powered studio strobe requires a lighting assistant, lugging gear, usually onto a beach, then having your assistant, run after you, trying to get the light in the right spot while you, the photographer, directs your subjects.

 As a South Florida professional photographer, I have many years of extreme photography experience, Check out the About Jeff section.
 From my college days, to my time working and learning photography in Los Angeles, and the fact that I have worked as a top notch photo lab printer is a testament to my knowledge and skills.
 Starting with film, I grew up breathing F-stops, Shutter speeds, Lens selections, and lighting.
 Most of the cameras, flashes, computers, have been sold or traded for newer gear.
 Some of the equipment I parted with I regret selling.
 For example, I had thousands and thousands of dollars of Hasselblad gear.
 When digital started, I sold almost all of it.
 The prices dropped, and it made no sense to keep it.
 Today some of that old Hasselblad gear is work more than the original price I paid.
 Who knew?
 I certainly didn’t.

-Why would a South Florida professional photographer want a Kick-Ass on camera flash anyway?
+Why would anyone want Kick-Ass flashes for the professional photographer?
+Especially an on camera flash anyway?
 I’ve been a professional photographer for lots of years.
 In my time I have owned more than any photographers fair share of on camera flashes.
 As a matter of fact, I have owned almost every type of flash made.
 My first serious studio strobe was the Novatron 440Plus with 4 separate flash heads.
 Actually, I still own this strobe system and it still works perfectly.
 Not only does it work perfectly, it’s dependable, and extremely accurate.
 Basically a professional photographers strobe is just a flash tube, connected to a big capacitor that gives a burst of light energy.
 I also purchased White Lightings 1200 watt second studio strobe, and a few Alien Bee strobes.
 In addition I have used almost every type of light modifier created.
 I have a wide range of flash umbrellas, soft boxes, and scrims.
 One of my favorite light modifier systems was the famous “Light Forms” designed by a famous commercial and portrait photographer Dean Collins.

 Any professional photographer will tell you, soft pretty light comes from a really large light source.